Help us improve your experience.

 A self-signed certificate that you manually generate allows for use of SSL-based services without requiring that you obtain an identity certificate signed by a CA. A manually generated self-signed certificate is one example of a public key infrastructure (PKI) local certificate.
 As is true of all PKI local certificates, manually generated self-signed certificates are stored in the file system.

-Example: Generating a Public-Private Key Pair
+Example: Generate a Public-Private Key Pair

 This example shows how to generate a public-private key pair.